yaacov/tree-search-language/README.md

 ## What does it do ?

-The TSL package parses `tsl pharses` into `tsl trees`, it also include extra `walkers` that iterate (walk) over the `tsl tree` to perform exhilarating tasks, for example, convert a `tsl tree` into an SQL expression, create in-memory search engines and BSON object exporters.
+The TSL package parses `tsl pharses` into `tsl trees`, it also include extra `walkers` that iterate (walk) over the `tsl tree` to perform exhilarating tasks, for example, convert a `tsl tree` into an SQL expression, create in-memory search engines, BSON object exporters and even more exciting stuff.

 #### Parsing tsl phrases